igrishaev/pg2/docs/row-map.md

 1
 ~~~

-The `RowMap` class is special in that term that it's lazy.
-Initially, it stores
+The `RowMap` class is special in terms of laziness.
+Initially, it stores only an
-only an array of keys and unparsed byte array that came from a Postgres
+array of keys and unparsed byte array that came from a Postgres server.
+When you
-server.
-When you touch a certain key, a corresponding fragment of the array gets
+touch a certain key, a corresponding fragment of the array gets parsed and
-parsed and cached.
-When you reach the same key the second time, it's taken from
+cached.
+When you reach the same key the second time, it's taken from a cache
-a cache without parsing:
+without parsing:

 ~~~text
 {